HubTou/PNU/demos/README.md

-## Tutorials
+## Demos
-A place for some basic highly commented tutorials
+A place for some basic, highly commented, tutorials